Teamoreteateo/DSA2101-Project/Code.md

 receptivity. `Acousticness` tends to be higher in higher-rated albums, while `energy` and `danceability` tend to taper off in strength , suggesting that Swift’s more popular albums lean toward acoustic and introspective qualities.
-Despite the wide range of `variance` values observed across Swift’s songs in Plot 1, we observed that `valence` strength appears rather stable across albums in this plot.
+Despite the wide range of `valence` values observed across Swift’s songs in Plot 1, we observed that `valence` strength appears rather stable across albums in this plot.
 Hence, we suggest that `valence` values could be distributed well throughout each